rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

       networks:
       - {uuid: 11111111-1111-1111-1111-111111111111}
 ```
 As we can see, the template has 2 sections: the template version and resources.
 We see that the type of the resource is a cloud server named `test-server` using the `2 GB General Purpose v1` flavor, `Debian 7 (Wheezy) (PVHVM)` image and attached to a network with UUID `11111111-1111-1111-1111-111111111111` (which is the [Rackspace ServiceNet network](http://www.rackspace.com/knowledge_center/frequently-asked-question/what-is-servicenet)).
-The output of the command shows details about the created stack: its `id` and a URL to access the stack.
+The output of the command shows details about the created stack such as its `id` and a URL to access the stack.

-The cool thing about using `rack` with cloud orchestration is that we can easily access details of all the options that we may want to use in your template.
+The cool thing about using `rack` with cloud orchestration is that we can easily access details of all the options that we may want to use in the template.
 For example, we might be more interested in deploying a server using RHEL; to get a list of available images, we can use `rack`:

 ```
 $ rack servers image list | grep "Red Hat"